 John Levi trained as a navy corpsman who ended up serving through some of the most pivotal moments in the Korean War as a combat medic.
 His experiences bring us an enthralling perspective of a Native American soldier who sees a parallel between his people’s suffering and the Koreans’ experiences during the war.
-In this interview, John Levi reveals that he wasn’t prepared to deal with the brutal cold that accompanied winter in Chosin Reservoir – a winter that drastically altered his corpsman duties.
-John Levi goes on to emotionally recall the evacuation of countless Korean families in one of the largest citizen evacuations in military history.
-Finally, he tells us of the scariest moment he had in the Korean War – facing a mortar barrage while chasing North Korean guerrillas and living to tell the tale.
+He reveals that he was not prepared to deal with the brutal cold that accompanied winter in the Chosin Reservoir – a winter that drastically altered his corpsman duties.
+He goes on to emotionally recall the evacuation of countless Korean families in one of the largest citizen evacuations in military history.
+He tells us of the scariest moment he had in the Korean War – facing a mortar barrage while chasing North Korean guerrillas and living to tell the tale.

 The Frozen at Chosin

-John Levi shares his experience about the winter the Marines endured in the Chosin Reservoir.
+John Levi shares his experience from the winter of 1950 when the United States Marines endured the harsh conditions at the Chosin Reservoir.
 The brutal winter still stands out clearly as one of the most memorable parts of his entire experience in the war.
-John Levi recounts how the winter required an unexpected shift in his corpsman duties - from blood freezing to morphine freezing the marines had to alter their craft fast to survive.
+He recounts how the winter required an unexpected shift in his corpsman duties - from blood freezing to morphine freezing, the Marines had to alter their craft fast to survive.

 Escaping Heungnam by any means necessary...

 John Levi talks about his emotional encounter with Korean citizens in Heungnam.
-Fleeing the war zone, many Korean citizens looked for any way out of the war zone with backs that were loaded with children and anything they could carry.
-John Levi saw the plight of his people, the Native American people, in the same struggle that many Koreans had to endure during the war.
+Fleeing the war zone, many Korean citizens looked for any way out with backs that were loaded with children and anything they could carry.
+He shares how he saw the plight of his people, the Native American people, in the same struggle that many Koreans had to endure during the war.

 Dealing with Guerrillas

-John Levi recalls his experience with guerrilla warfare of in pushing north of Pusan.
-One night they ran into the guerrillas.
-He calls it one of the scariest moments in his war experience - not knowing if the next mortar was going to be on you or not.
+John Levi recalls his experience with guerrilla warfare pushing north of Pusan.
+He recounts how, one night, they ran into the guerrillas.
+He calls it one of the scariest moments in his war experience - not knowing if the next mortar was going to land on him or not.